waku-org/nim-chat-poc/README.md

 This is the technical proof of a modular e2ee chat protocol using Waku.
 You can find discussion and details [here](https://github.com/waku-org/specs/pull/73)

 See [EchoBot](./examples/bot_echo.nim) for a minimal client side usage example.
+See [Client](./src/chat/client.nim) for the main entry point to the SDK

 ## Quick Start